Market Research—The Key to Positioning Your Book

 Visit Amazon.com to find books that are publishing in the near future, so you know what's coming.
 And the go-to industry Publishers Weekly and its various organs can help keep you posted up to the minute with what's going on in publishing and in the bookstores.

 Ask yourself what's out already there, and find out if what's out there is selling well.

-My own first book was with co-author Janice Fryer about cookie decorating.
-We'd both been good bakers and I'd been in the cookbook-publishing business—but when Janice (who is in book sales) asked me to suggest a cookie decorating book for design inspiration, I couldn't think of a single one.
+For example,consider the author whose first book was about cookie decorating.
+The writer and her co-author had both been good bakers and had experience in the cookbook-publishing business—but when trying to locate an existing cookie decorating book for design inspiration, they couldn't find a single one.

-I started to research the topic and, as it turned out, there were two robust cookie decorating books available at that time and a number of books that had some cookie decorating content, but nothing seemed quite what we were looking for in our own baking efforts—and from that research, we realized there might be a hole in the cookie decorating market that our book could fill.
+They started to research the topic and, as it turned out, there were two robust cookie decorating books available and a number of books that had some related cookie decorating content.
+However, nothing seemed quite what they were looking for, and they realized there might be a gap in the cookie decorating market that their book could fill.

 Position Your Book

-If you're a genre novelist, you need to know who else is writing in your paranormal/ mystery/romance space.
-This is because a whole host of people in publishing companies and on book blogs are going to want to compare your work to someone else's so that readers get an idea if you're "for them."
+If you're a genre novelist, you need to know who else is writing in your paranormal, mystery, or romance space, for example.
+This is because people in publishing companies and on book blogs are going to want to compare your work to someone else's so that readers get an idea if you're "for them."